 "It's just fantastic the way Denis has settled in," Borussia head coach Dieter Hecking said of Zakaria.
 "He's certainly arrived in the Bundesliga, but he needs to go about his work in the midfield without getting booked."

 It is a word of warning Gladbach fans have heard before.
 Xhaka, who left the club to join Arsenal in summer 2016, was the archetypal midfield general.
 He defended with honour, scored goals and even captained the side in 2015/16, but was also something of a hot head (29 bookings, including five red-card offences, in 108 Bundesliga appearances).
-Zakaria has already been cautioned twice.
+Zakaria has already been cautioned seven times.